shubhamnawani99/major-project/README.md

 The video is processed frame by frame, the frame is cropped, chopped and then processed to compute the attention scores and classes

+## How to run?

+Open cmd in where your venv is installed

+Activate the venv
+>venv\Scripts\activate

+Navigate to modules directory where the "flask-app.py" is located
+>cd change\location\to\the\directory\modules\where\flask-app.py

+set the app to run
+>set FLASK_APP = flask-app

+run the app
+>run flask